timebertt/term-paper-servicemesh/content/02-abstract.md

 A Service Mesh can help solving these challenges by abstracting inter-service communication and moving it out of individual services.
 Every service is equipped with a "sidecar" proxy governing service-to-service communication.
 This way common rules and mechanisms for communication can be applied without touching the services' codebase.

 \todo[inline]{service mesh brings back focus to application business logic}
+\todo[inline]{connect the dots between Containerization, Kubernetes and Service Mesh in the context of microservices}

 \end{small}
 \end{abstract}